r-a-dobson/seasonal-forecasting-quelea/README.md

 - `Functions_For_Forecast.R` - custom functions for generating seasonal forecasts - you do not need to open or edit this code;

-- `Seasonal_Forecast_Quelea.R` - the code for every step in generating seasonal forecasts of red-billed quelea distribution.
+- `S1_Forecast_Weather_Variables.R` - the code for generating near-term hindcasts of 8- and 52-week weather variables.
 You will need to open and run this script.

+- `S2_Forecast_Resource_Variables.R` - the code for generating near-term hindcasts of resource variables.
+You will need to open and run this script.

+- `S3_Fit_Models.R` - the code for generating dynamic species distribution models for forecasting red-billed quelea distribution suitability.
+You will need to open and run this script.

+- `S4_Project_Models.R` - the code projecting near-term distribution suitability for quelea using hindcast weather and resource variables.
+You will need to open and run this script.

 ## `/Data`

-- `breeding_distribution_quelea.csv` - filtered breeding season occurrence records for *Quelea* *quelea* *lathamii* in southern Africa with associated dynamic explanatory variables;
+- `breeding_distribution_quelea.csv` - filtered breeding season occurrence records for *Quelea* *quelea* *lathamii* in southern Africa;

-- `nonbreeding_distribution_quelea.csv` - filtered non-breeding season occurrence records for *Quelea* *quelea* *lathamii* in southern Africa with associated dynamic explanatory variables.
+- `nonbreeding_distribution_quelea.csv` - filtered non-breeding season occurrence records for *Quelea* *quelea* *lathamii* in southern Africa.

 ## `/Data/average_length_phenology`